yurii-lysytsia/YFKeychainAccess/README.md

 $ open Podfile
 ```

-- Then, in the `Podfile` that appears, specify.
+- In the `Podfile` that appears, specify.
 Instead of `<Your Target Name>`, enter your project's name :

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'